AARP Eye Center

 The name first circulated on the internet in 2012 with its hashtag, #GivingTuesday.
 It is intentionally not connected to a particular charitable cause and designed to be accessible to diverse communities, Curran says.

-The day now has more than 240 local GT movements in the U.S., official campaigns in 75 countries, and other activities that have been tracked in nearly every country.
+The day now has more than 240 local GT movements in the U.S., official campaigns in over 80 countries, and other activities that have been tracked in nearly every country.

 "At the end of the day, generosity connects us all in an ever more divided world,” says Curran, who is now also CEO of the GT organization.
 In 2020, at least $2.47 billion were donated in twenty-four hours in the U.S. alone with an estimated 13% of adults participating by donating their time, skills, goods, money and other acts of kindness, says the organization.